azadkaratas/learn-embed-linux-buildroot/README.md

 ### How to Build Projects:
 From /buildroot directory, simply execute below commands according to your board:
 ```
-make BR2_EXTERNAL=../headless_wifi_setup      --- Select the desired project
+make BR2_EXTERNAL=../headless_wifi_setup menuconfig  --- Select the desired project
-make custom_raspberrypi0w_defconfig           --- Select the board
-make                                          --- Build the project
+make headless_wifi_setup                             --- Build the project
 ```

 ## Projects
 ### [Headless WiFi Setup](/headless_wifi_setup/README.md)

 In this simple and first project, buildroot is configured to work with static address WiFi mode and SSH support.
 Necessary files needs to be changed are under board/ folder.
 Copying these files to the related places is written in post build script.

 With interfaces file, we set our device a static IP.
 Make sure address is unique in your network domain and other parameters are correct.
 Do not forget to set your WiFi credentials in wpa_supplicant.conf.